nuuuwan/news_lk3_data/README.md

 *2024-05-08 17:13:00* · [`economynextcom`](https://economynext.com/sri-lanka-rupee-closes-stronger-at-298-75-85-to-us-dollar-162119/) · `en`

-ECONOMYNEXT – Sri Lanka’s rupee closed at 298.75/85 to the US dollar on Tuesday from 299.40/70 the previous day, dealers said.
+ECONOMYNEXT – Sri Lanka’s rupee closed at 298.75/85 to the US dollar on Wednesday from 299.40/70 the previous day, dealers said.

 A bond maturing on 15.12.2026 closed down at 10.60/70 percent from 10.65/75 percent.